bitcointranscripts/bitcointranscripts/bitcoin-explained/open-timestamps-leveraging-bitcoin-s-security-for-all-data.md

 Aaron van Wirdum: 00:00:44

-We're not actually going to discuss the politics of the situation
+We're not actually going to discuss the politics of the situation.

 Sjors Provoost: 00:00:48